timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

       Completely skip feed during fetch.
 Similar to catchup, but doesn't fetch the feed at all and doesn't touch the cache.

+Here is a more complete example configuration with all the settings
+used:

+.. include:: ../feed2exec.ini
+   :literal:

 Cache database
 ~~~~~~~~~~~~~~